olena-palii/TestRailToXLSX/README.md

 Tab will be generated in XLSX report for every config.

 * name - name of tab in XLSX report
+* enabled - run or skip this config
+* tab_displayed - enable or disable adding tab with test cases, statistics is calculated anyway
 * project_id - id of testrail project
 * suite_id - id of testrail suite
 * filters - every filter must start with "&" and define filtration value, e.g. "&is_deleted=0", you can apply many filters for the same field, e.g. "&priority_id=3,4" will include only test-cases with 3 and 4 priorities